Greenwater Lake Provincial Park: Sask Aquatic Adventures

 At the beach, Sask Aquatic Adventures has a water adventure park set up.
-It is one of nine in Saskatchewan.
-The others are located at Blackstrap Lake, the Battlefords, Buffalo Pound, Duck Mountain, Regina Beach, Tufts Bay on Lake Diefenbaker by Elbow, Sandy Bay at Candle Lake Provincial Park, and Greig Lake at Meadow Lake Provincial Park.
+It is one of several in Saskatchewan.

 Flora and fauna

 The park is situated in the Porcupine Provincial Forest in east central Saskatchewan.
 The landscape is made up of rolling hills dotted with small lakes and covered with spruce, balsam poplar, and aspen trees.
 It is home to over 200 species of birds and a variety of wildlife including foxes, otters, coyotes, moose, black bears, and elk.
-Fish such as are northern pike, walleye, and yellow perch inhabit the lakes.
+Fish such as northern pike, walleye, and yellow perch inhabit the lakes.